MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Dataset Design and Collection

-\textbf{Data Description.} The mouse dataset consists of a set of trajectories from three interacting mice, recorded from an overhead camera in an open field measuring 52cm x 52cm, with a grate located at the northern wall of the arena giving access to food and water.
-Animals were introduced to the arena one by one over the first ten minutes of recording, and were recorded continuously for four days at a framerate of 30Hz and camera resolution of 800 x 800 pixels.
-Illumination was provided by an overhead light on a 24-hour reverse light cycle (lights off during the day and on at night); mice are nocturnal, and thus are most active during the dark.
-Behavior was recorded using an IR-pass filter so that light status could not be detected by eye in the recorded videos.
+~ \textbf{Data Description.} The mouse dataset consists of a set of videos and trajectories from three interacting mice, recorded from an overhead camera in an open field arena measuring 52cm x 52cm, with a grate located at the northern wall of the arena giving access to food and water.
+Animals were introduced to the arena one by one over the first ten minutes of recording and were recorded continuously for four days at a framerate of 30 Hz and a camera resolution of 800 x 800 pixels.
+Illumination was provided by an overhead light on a 24-hour reverse light cycle (lights off during the day and on at night); mice are nocturnal and thus are most active during the dark.
+Behavior was recorded using an IR-pass filter so that light status could not be detected by the eye in the recorded videos.
+Animals' posture was tracked using a pose estimation model~\cite{sheppard2020gait} based on HRNet~\cite{sun2019deep} with an identity embedding network to track long-term identity.

-The pose estimation model~\cite{sheppard2020gait} is based on HRNet~\cite{sun2019deep} with an identity embedding network to track long-term identity (see Appendix).
-Similar mouse datasets have been used for studies in neuroscience, pharmacology, and biomechanics, for example in quantifying gait differences across strains~\cite{sheppard2020gait}, effects of pharmacological manipulation~\cite{wiltschko2020revealing}, and the relationship between neural activity and behavior~\cite{markowitz2018striatum}.
-For similar datasets in single animals, representation learning methods have been shown to produce behavior motifs that agree with human-identifiable animal actions~\cite{luxem2020identifying,wiltschko2015mapping}, thus increasing quantitative precision and resolution and reducing human effort for behavior analysis.
-These models can also help create data-efficient classifiers for supervised behavior analysis~\cite{sun2020task}.